viking-sudo-rm/rusty-dawg/README.md

 A library for building suffix automata for string indexing and searching in Rust.

-For Python bindings of Rusty DAWG (easier for basic use cases), see: [py-rusty-dawg](https://github.com/viking-sudo-rm/py-rusty-dawg)
+For most basic use cases, it might be easier to use the Python wrapper [py-rusty-dawg](https://github.com/viking-sudo-rm/py-rusty-dawg).

 ## Building